+We still don't know the fate of a Marvel feature starring Scarlett Johansson's Black Widow (Nicole Perlman, who plucked "Guardians of the Galaxy" out of Marvel's bin of second tier comics, turned in a treatment in 2011).
 Fan pressure has been mounting ever since Black Widow become an important fixture of The Avengers.
-And you can sense that she's busting to break out on her own.
-The timing couldn't be better and there's no further proof of Johansson's star power after scoring a minor box office triumph with her badass, cerebral Lucy in Luc Besson's trippy sci-fi/actioner.
+She's busting to break out on her own.
+The timing couldn't be better and there's no further proof of Johansson's star power after scoring a box office triumph with her badass, cerebral Lucy in Luc Besson's trippy sci-fi/actioner.

-Meanwhile, Marvel Comics has already started mixing things up: announcing lady Thor on "The View" after divulging that Falcon will become the first African American Captain America.
+Marvel Comics started mixing things up when they announced lady Thor on "The View" after divulging that Falcon will become the first African American Captain America.
 But then there's always room for experimentation in the comic book world.

 However, despite Marvel's impressive string of box office successes, there's definitely awareness of superhero fatigue and what better way to combat it then by turning to Wonder Woman?
 Fangirls have been impatiently waiting to embrace one of their own and Hall H went gaga over the first Xena-like Wonder Woman pose of Gadot.
 "Dawn of Justice," then "Justice League," and, finally, Wonder Woman will break out on her own.
 And that could be the tipping point.